CamilleGS/food-order-app/README.md

 # Food Order App

-A simple React application for creating and managing food orders, build with an api that already exist in my repositories(order-manegement-api).
+A simple React application for creating and managing food orders, built with an API that already exists in my repositories (order-management-api)
 ## Overview

 This application allows users to: